What are leg cramps?

 Causes of leg cramps

 * Exercise- When you’re about to change up the intensity in your workout, whether it be jogging, biking, or training and your muscles are not used to the increased performance, you can experience cramps.
 You want to be careful with exercise and take it easy not to do too much too fast.
-Always warm up and step it up one notch at a time so that you lessen your chances of leg cramps.
+Always warm up and step it up one notch at a time so that you lessen your chances of muscle cramps.

 *Dehydration- This just has to be the biggest reason for leg cramps.
 People who exercise a lot and of course athletes, go through the leg cramps all the time.
 This happens even more so during the summer when it’s particularly hot.
 Without sufficient fluids your nerve endings become sensitized and this triggers the leg cramps.
 The more that you exercise, the more you sweat and the more fluids you lose.
 You have to drink a LOT of water to stay hydrated.